forest-fire/firemodel/docs/using/dynamic-paths.md

      await Mock(Product, db).generate(10);
     ```

-    The this example there would be an even distribution of products between "CT" and "MA" and the products which have a random distibution between "Groceries" and "Cosmetics".
+    In this example there would be an even distribution of products between "CT" and "MA" and the products which have a random distibution between "Groceries" and "Cosmetics".

 Both of these methods are possible but it is considered best practice that you set each model which has a dynamic offset to a mock that constrains to a reasonable set and then you can apply exceptions where needed.
 This "best practice" becomes essential if you are using Mocks with the `followRelationships()` method.

-## Other Details
+## Utility Functions

-### Record's API surface for Dynamic Paths

-**Record**'s have gotten a few additions to their API surface that might be useful when working with dynamic paths:
+**Record**'s API surface has a few useful utility functions for working with dynamic paths:

 - `dbPath` - is not new but it now responds with the dynamic path rather then just pushing out a static string as defined in _dbOffset_.
 - `hasDynamicPath` - a boolean flag indicating if underlying Model has dynamic segments